edvinand/OmegaV_BLE_Course/README.md

 CONFIG_PWM_LOG_LEVEL_DBG=y
 ```

-What we are doig here is that we enable the PWM in general, and we tell it to use PWM instance 1.
-Then we can continue by adding the pwm header file near the top of `motor_control.h`. `motor_control.c` will inherit this, as long as it includes `motor_control.h`.
+What we are doig here is that we enable the PWM in our project, so that we can use it to control our motor.
+We will continue by adding the pwm header file near the top of `motor_control.h`. `motor_control.c` will inherit this, as long as it includes `motor_control.h`.

 ```C
 #include <zephyr/drivers/pwm.h>